sunandan-das/readme/README.md

-# DevOps CI/CD Pipeline for .NET Counter API
+# DevOps CI and  Pipeline for .NET API

 ## Overview